Shide, Isle of Wight

-The view of Shide from the main road into Newport.

-Shide is a small settlement on the Isle of Wight, some of which is considered to be in the Newport conurbation.
+Shide is a small settlement in the civil parish of Newport and Carisbrooke, on the Isle of Wight, England, some of which is considered to be in the Newport conurbation.

 Shide Hill House, which was demolished in the 1970s, was situated with its back towards St. George's Lane and Pan Chalk Pit with the reception rooms looking westwards across the Blackwater Road, river and railway to the open fields on the other side of the valley.
 It was the home and workplace of John Milne (1850-1913), inventor of the horizontal pendulum seismograph after he retired from the Imperial College of Engineering in Tokyo, Japan.
 Still left today is the Gatehouse to the estate at the bottom of St George's Lane and the Domestic Quarters, now known as Milne House, which were attached to the original building going up the lane.
 The Observatory, housed in the stable block, was dismantled and moved to Oxford in 1919 when Tone Milne returned to Japan and the estate was sold for development.
 However, the Laboratory Block still exists and is the building facing into the fields towards Blackwater.

 The Isle of Wight County Cricket Ground is just south of Shide.

 There is a cycleway between Shide and Merstone, and public transport is provided by Southern Vectis buses on route 2, 3 and 38.

 Shide railway station was opened in 1875 and closed in 1956.